desihub/redrock/README.rst

 **3) Archetypes + Nearest neighbours (in chi2 space) approach**::

-Similar to archetypes (method - 2), it also looks for the nearest neighbours of the best archetypes in chi2 space, selects a few nearest neighbours (input provided by the user, ``-n_nearest``) and then constructs a new set of templates combining these archetypes and Legendre polynomials to fit the galaxy spectra as described above.
+Similar to archetypes (method - 2), it also looks for the nearest neighbours of the best archetypes in chi2 space, selects a few nearest neighbours (input provided by the user, ``--archetype-nnearest``) and then constructs a new set of templates combining these archetypes and Legendre polynomials to fit the galaxy spectra as described above.

 Example run::

-    rrdesi -i <spectra_file> --archetypes <archetype_dir or archetype_file> -o <output_file> -d  <details_file.h5> -n_nearest 2 --archetypes-legendre
+    rrdesi -i <spectra_file> --archetypes <archetype_dir or archetype_file> -o <output_file> -d  <details_file.h5> --archetype-nnearest 2 --archetypes-legendre

 For comment or help regarding archetypes, please contact AbhijeetAnand [at] lbl.gov